oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

    [[ To be removed from the final specification ]]

+   -02

+   * reformatted

    -01

-   * introduce blinded claim names
+   * introduced blinded claim names
-   * explain why JSON-encoding of values is needed
+   * explained why JSON-encoding of values is needed
-   * explain merging algorithm ("processing model")
+   * explained merging algorithm ("processing model")
    * generalized hash alg to digest derivation alg which also enables HMAC to calculate digests
    * `sd_digest_derivation_alg` renamed to `sd_digest_derivation_alg`
    * Salt/Value Container (SVC) renamed to Issuer-Issued Disclosures (II-Disclosures)